The Journey to Find the Best Women's Hiking Boots of 2017

 Lots of cushion underfoot

-The Vasque Monolith - Women are lightweight, very comfortable, and offer a lot of bang for your buck.
-The Monoliths were among the least expensive boots in our review, but even so they proved to be comfortable and supportive enough to endure days on the trail.
-Their leather and mesh construction make them breathable, while keeping water out.
-The moderate tread pattern kept us on our feet on unstable, slick granite boulders.
-The Monoliths felt light on our feet, even after a full day of hiking in them.
-After numerous hikes around Yosemite Valley, these became our go to for all-day hikes and day-to-day walking on the valley floor.
+Lightweight.
+Comfortable.
+Supportive.
+Best of all, affordable.
+The Vasque Monolith - Women's provides the most performance per dollar of any model in this review.
+Ready to endure days on the trail, this model's leather and mesh construction also breathes well while keeping water out.
+The moderate tread pattern was grippy on unstable, slick granite boulders.
+The Monoliths felt light, even after a full day of hiking.
+After numerous hikes around Yosemite Valley, these became our go-to for all-day hikes and day-to-day walking on the valley floor.

 Easy to break in